-Although there is a relatively small pocket of supporters for independence who live in Puerto Rico, there are also independence movements in the states.
-In fact, many states appear to have stronger independence movements than Puerto Rico.
+Although there is a relatively small pocket of supporters for independence who live in Puerto Rico, there is also support for independence in the states.
+In fact, many states appear to have a greater interest in independence than has been reflected in Puerto Rico’s plebiscite votes.

 The national poll

-YouGov held a national poll asking “Would you support your state seceding from the U.S.?
+On February 14, YouGov released a national poll asking “Would you support your state seceding from the U.S.?
 The map below shows the percentages of respondents who said “yes.”
-Spoiler alert: every single state had a better showing for independence than Puerto Rico has ever had.
+Spoiler alert: every single state had a better showing for independence than Puerto Rico has ever had in its plebiscite votes.

 Alaska leads the pack at 36%.
 Texas is next at 31% and California has 29%.
 Alaska and Texas are both red states and California is a blue state, so party alignment does not appear to be a major factor.

 Two states, Oklahoma and New York (again, one blue and one red), come in at 28%.
-17 states fall between 20% and 25%.
+Hawaii and 16 other states fall between 20% and 25%.
 Minnesota has the smallest proportion of separatists at 13%, with the remainder of the states showing 14% to 19% yes votes.

-Puerto Rico, with that record-breaking 11%, is less in favor of independence than any current state.
+Puerto Rico, with its 11.82% support for independence in the November plebiscite, is less in favor of independence than any current state.
+The U.S. territory even falls below the national average of 20%.

 Why is Puerto Rico less in favor of independence than the states?